Identifying Electrical Wiring Errors: Essential to EMF Testing

 Photo: Outlet tester.

 A Long Island client suffering from adrenal failure had powerful electric fields throughout her home, measured in Volts/meter.
 This E-Field coupled onto her skin, causing her epidermal voltage to average 4,000 millivolts (mV), with peaks near 7,000 mV.
 (In a Manhattan apartment, normal epidermal voltage ranges from 30-40 mV.
 In nature, it is zero.)
 I tested the ground conductors with an electrical engineering monitor and found a huge problem with the grounding system.
 The grounding electrode was corroded and not even connected.
-A simple Sperry outlet tester confirmed “open grounds” in every room at the wall outlet receptacles.
-This meant that either the “pigtails” were not connected (the ground wire to the receptacle.)
-I went outside to inspect the ground rod and confirmed a complete failure of the equipment ground rod, EGC, system.
+A simple Sperry outlet tester confirmed “open grounds” at every wall outlet receptacle in every room.
+This meant that either the “pigtails” were not connected (the ground wire to the receptacle), or I went outside to inspect the ground rod and confirmed a complete failure of the equipment ground rod, EGC, system.
 (See photo below.)

 Identifying Electrical Wiring Errors is Essential to EMF Testing, as is the knowledge to teach an electrician on how to fix wiring errors.
 This knowledge is a part of the training an EMRS receives.
 Note: unless an EMRS is also a licensed electrician for your county, they are not legally permitted to provide the actual fix.

 Nearly half the homes and businesses we test for EMF encounter wiring errors that cause severe AC Magnetic Fields.
 Where there is electromagnetism, there is heat.
-Electrical wiring issues causing strong magnetic fields cause 48% of all home fires in America.
+Electrical wiring issues that cause strong magnetic fields account for 48% of all home fires in America.

 Using non-invasive techniques incorporating EMF meters, thermal imagers, wall scanners, and monitors, we can find wiring issues without turning a screw!
-Yes, we don’t have to unscrew a wall outlet receptacle, remove a mains panel covering, or do anything involving electrical work that requires an electrician’s license to identify a wiring error.
+Yes, we don’t have to unscrew a wall outlet receptacle, remove a mains panel cover, or do any electrical work that requires an electrician’s license to identify a wiring error.

 (Note: A thermal imager, an infrared tool, will not always indicate whether or not you have wiring errors.
 This is one of a myriad of misconceptions.)